-I'm a NARM Practitioner and have worked as a group facilitator and coach since 2011.
+I'm a NARM therapist and have worked as a group facilitator and coach since 2012.
 I'm currently finishing a Master’s in Marriage and Family Therapy with a specialization in Trauma.
-I also have certifications addressing Developmental Trauma, Grief & Recovery, Boundaries, and Body Image Resilience.
+I have certifications addressing Shock Trauma, Developmental Trauma, Grief & Recovery, Boundaries, and Body Image Resilience.

 Prior to my work in mental health, I was a professional dancer and choreographer.
 Understanding the way our bodies move and carry lived experiences has always been fascinating to me.
 Movement art was my first education in how the body keeps the score.